 You can read about how to help your chameleon if she’s laying her eggs in our article How to make a lay bin for your chameleon.

-Many reptiles brumate when the weather becomes cold (or more dry), as a survival adaptation to help themselves save energy at a time when food is less available.
+Many reptiles brumate when the weather becomes cold (or more dry), as a survival adaptation to help themselves save energy at a time when

 Signs that your chameleon is brumating include: